You can send estimated federal tax payments from your Tax Withholding plan in Catch directly to the IRS.

 What else do I need to keep in mind?

 Making a tax payment through Catch does not mean you have filed your taxes.
-You must still file your taxes separately.
+You must still file your taxes separately for the year.
 Even if you make estimated tax payments, you may still owe taxes when filing your return at the end of the year.

 Make sure you pay the full amount.
 If the payment you sent through Catch is less than the total amount you owe, you are responsible for making a separate payment for the remainder.